 Once per long rest, you can modify any medium armor to become spiked armor.
-You need 50 gp in raw materials and a skill check using Smith's Tools.
-Any armor that becomes spiked armor causes it to weigh 5 pounds more.
+You need 50 gp in raw materials, and any armor that becomes spiked armor causes it to weigh an additional 5 pounds.
 If the armor is magical, then the gold required is increased by 50 GP for each rarity level (common to legendary), and the damage from your spiked armor becomes magical.